-Here are some of the most powerful ways Tarantino enhances story and character development with just his shot list.
+Here are some of the most compelling ways Tarantino enhances story and character development with his shot list.
 What follows stands as required reading for directors who aim to achieve the thrills, tension, and comedy of Tarantino’s films.

 Watch: Mastering Shot Lists - Quentin Tarantino

-Whether it’s the Bride battling the Crazy 88’s or Django surveying a burned-out home, Tarantino understands the power of the wide-shot to not only create tension, but to utilize the environment in revealing the desires of his characters.
+Whether it’s the Bride battling the Crazy 88 gang in Kill Bill or Django surveying a burned-out home, Tarantino understands the power of the wide-shot to not only create tension, but to utilize the environment in revealing the desires of his characters.

 Has there been anything more nerve-wracking and exciting than watching the Bride “wiggle her big toe” in Kill Bill Vol. 1 (2003)?
 This is a movie with insane fight sequences, but the way her toe is framed, you can’t look away.

-In Tarantino’s hands, with moments like this, a wiggling toe, an eye-patched face or a pair of smoke-blowing lips reveal more about the characters than dialog ever could.
-As Tarantino says, “It’s not only dialogue, it’s also mood, situation and mise en scene”.
+In Tarantino’s hands, with moments like this, a wiggling toe, an eye-patched face, or a pair of smoke-blowing lips reveal more about the characters than dialog ever could.
+As Tarantino has said, “It’s not only dialogue, it’s also mood, situation, and mise en scene.”

 A “crash zoom,” also known as a snap zoom, is a sudden, rapid zoom in on a subject, and you start to see it in Quentin Tarantino’s work from Kill Bill onward.
 It’s an intense effect, and heightens the drama around any moment.

 Saying that characters in Tarantino films are often in peril is an understatement, and his use of the crash zoom heightens those feelings of dread and disorientation.